Ankur/Prep-FTC-Team/README.md

 ## Why

-* Our goal is to open doors for our community, and to bring competitive robotics to Flintridge Prep.
+* Our goal is to open doors for our community, and get others to get involved in innovation, science, and an explorative mindset.
 * Help our student body recognize the importance of engineering.

+## How

+* Inspire others through hands on participation in a robotics project to solve a challenge.
-* Inspire others to get involved in innovation, science, and an explorative mindset.
+* Give Prep students opportunities to get involved in learning about STEM.

+## What